natemcaree/DataBreachBot/README.md

 The goal of this bot was to create a twitter page that could be a one stop shop for company breach news, faster than the outlets.
 Ideally it would provide keywords you could follow to keep up with.

 ### Method
+The tools used here were Python, Numpy, Pandas, Seaborn, REGEX and AWS.
 This databreach bot was created using Twitter's API.
-The idea behind this bot was to scrape tweets using stems of words like "breaching", "breached", etc. and summize them into "breach".
+I used REGEX to find stems of words like "breaching", "breached", etc. and summize them into "breach".
 After these tweets were scraped, I wanted to visualize the data using numpy and seaborn.
 The graph you see on these tweets is the culmination of what has been trending and using the keyword stems.

 ### Infrastructure